mozilla/uniffi-rs/fixtures/benchmarks/README.md

 This fixture runs a set of benchmark tests, using criterion to test the performance.

+- `cargo bench` to run all benchmarks.
+- `cargo bench -- -p` to run all python benchmarks (or -s for swift, -k for kotlin)
+- `cargo bench -- [glob]` to run a subset of the benchmarks
+- `cargo bench -- --help` for more details on the CLI

 Benchmarking UniFFI is tricky and involves a bit of ping-pong between Rust and the foreign language: